dipjyotisikder/signalr-dotnet-demo/README.md

 1. **Reactive Forms:**
    Implements a structured approach to form handling with improved validation.
 2. **State Management:**
-   Effectively manages the component state using libraries like NgRx or Akita.
+   Effectively manages the component state using libraries like NgRx.
 3. **Lazy Loading:**
    Optimizes performance by loading modules only when needed.
 4. **Service-Oriented Architecture:**
    Ensures components are reusable and testable by relying on services.
 5. **Strict Typing:**
    Adopts TypeScript best practices for better reliability and maintainability.
-6. **Code Linting:**
-   Enforces consistent coding standards using tools like ESLint or TSLint.

 # Use Cases
 This project can serve as a foundational starting point for building: